opensystemsnet/OpenWifi/src/content/about/index.md

 ## Our Story

-Founded by industry veterans from leading companies like Boingo, Qualcomm, and Meta, OpenWifi.com emerged from a vision to transform how enterprises deploy and manage their WiFi infrastructure.
+Founded by industry veterans from leading companies like Boingo, Qualcomm, Arris, Ruckus, Commscope and Meta, OpenWifi.com emerged from a vision to transform how enterprises deploy and manage their WiFi infrastructure.
 Our team's deep expertise in WiFi technology, coupled with a commitment to open source principles, drives our innovation in enterprise networking.

 ## Our Values